-There’s nothing quick like a string of pearls to complete a classic bridal look.
-Pearls, whether featured in a necklace or another accessory, are a common type of heirloom to be passed down through generations.
+There’s nothing quite like a string of pearls to complete a classic bridal look.
+Pearls, whether featured in a necklace or another accessory like a bracelet or earrings, are a common type of heirloom to be passed down through generations.
 They also happen to be very delicate, as they are much softer than gemstones, and thus aren’t particularly suitable for daily wear.

 Here is what you must remember to protect your pearls: